 This can be very difficult.
 It takes humility.
 You’ll have to swallow your pride.
 But you and your blog will be better off for it.

 4. Have Grace and Mercy

 If you get a particularly vitriolic comment, you might be dealing with someone who is not entirely mentally stable.
 Have you ever read the comments on a Yahoo article?
 The insane views there make me lose all hope for humanity.
 I’m exaggerating of course, but I really can’t help but think that some of those people are emotionally unstable or even mentally ill.
 At the very least, some must have no life, no friends, and no job if they troll Yahoo stories and post vile comments all day.

 Understanding this might help you have pity on some of those people who post mean comments.
 If they behave like that on your site, they probably behave like that in real life and have very few friends.
 As difficult as it might be, I try to have some sympathy for these people.

-It’s like when you walk down the street and there’s a mentally ill person yelling obscenities at you (where I live, there are many).
+It’s like when you walk down the street and there’s a mentally ill person yelling obscenities at you (where I live, this is common).
 You don’t get offended by such a person because you know he’s not “all there”.
-You simply move on as fast as possible, and have some sympathy for him.
+You simply move on as fast as possible and have some sympathy for him.